 Spices in Christmas Beverages

 As the weather gets colder, warm beverages become an essential part of the holiday season.
 Adding spices to your drinks can not only make them more flavorful but can also provide some health benefits.
-Here are a few spices you can add to your holiday beverages to make them more aromatic and warming.
+Here are a few spices you can add to your holiday beverages to make them more aromatic and warm.

 Mulled Wine and Hot Cider Spices